miinjaekim/codepath-prework/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## App Brainstorming

+3-5 favorite applications and 2-3 features that make them my favorite app:

+- **BeReal**
+    - Posting pictures that snap images from the back and front cameras.
+    - Only being allowed to view posts of others once a user posts their own picture first.

+- **Habitica**
+    - Syncing across devices.
+    - Adding tags to different tasks created.

+App idea: